OSVI-WM: One-Shot Visual Imitation for Unseen Tasks using World-Model-Guided Trajectory Generation: Related Works

 While these approaches have shown promising results, they are typically evaluated on the same tasks that were used for training with minor variations, such as changes in object positions or quantities.
 MOSAIC~\cite{mosaic} proposed a more challenging setup with completely unseen test tasks, building on which, AWDA~\cite{awda} demonstrated that existing methods like T-OSVI~\cite{tosvi} and DAML~\cite{daml} perform poorly in such settings.
 AWDA improved generalization through attributed waypoints, demonstration augmentation, and image mixup, but achieved low success rates on \textit{hard} tasks requiring different responses despite visual similarity.
 While IMOP~\cite{imop} used point clouds to aid generalization, we focus solely on monocular RGB images, which are more accessible and require no specialized hardware.
 Notably, none of these approaches models environment dynamics, limiting their ability to reason about future states.
 OSVI-WM addresses this gap through a world-model-guided trajectory generation module that enables future-aware planning and improved generalization to unseen tasks.

 \textbf{World Model in Robotics}: Intelligent beings like animals are believed to possess internal models of the world that support control and planning for task execution~\cite{human_wm1, human_wm2, human_wm3, human_wm4}.
 Inspired by this, researchers have increasingly explored the use of world models in robotics~\cite{robotic_wm_survey}.
 In reinforcement learning (RL), several works~\cite{rwm, wmrl, dreamer, dreamer2, dreamer3, planet, iris, daydreamer, transdreamer, transformer_wm, deep_visual_foresight} have focused on learning world models from agent rollouts.
 These models are then used as environments for RL policy training, often also predicting rewards based on the agent’s actions.
-Most approaches train world models in the pixel space, i.e., they take in the current image and action as inputs and predict an image in the next timestep.
-This, however, requires modeling low-level pixel details that are often irrelevant for downstream tasks~\cite{jepa}.
+Most prior works train world models directly in the pixel space, i.e., conditioned on the current image and action, the model predicts the next-frame image, often also integrated with diffusion-based frameworks.
+These world models, however, requires modeling low-level pixel details that are often irrelevant for downstream tasks~\cite{jepa}.
 To address this, recent methods~\cite{td_mpc, td_mpc2, dawm, stochastic_latent_ac} learn world models in a latent embedding space, allowing for more efficient and abstract representations of the environment.